|

 Paper presented at the conference Livelihoods and Poverty Reduction: Lessons From Eastern India, 25-27 September 2001, by Nirupama Satpathy, Research Associate (Gender) in Livelihood research project in Keonjhar district of Orissa, and Rashmi Ranjan Satpathy, Research Associate in Livelihood research project in Keonjhar district of Orissa.

-The term "Handia" is used in the Chotanagpur plateau for local consumption.
+Impact of Handia on tribal people The term "Handia" is used in the Chotanagpur plateau for local consumption.
 It is a country liquor made from fragmented rice with toxic herbs.
 It is a liquid substance, which is essential among the tribal community, especially in the Munda and Santhal tribes.
 Handia is regarded as a popular drink among the tribals of Keonjhar, Mayurbhanja, Sundargarh, Deogarh, Sambalpur, Balangir, Dhenkanal and Angul Districts of Orissa and also in other states like Bihar, Jharkhand and West Bengal.
 It is also found among the tribals in Bangladesh and Nepal.
 It is very difficult to know which tribes initiated the use of Handia.
 Both Munda and Santhal claim to be the inventor of it.
 Handia is now a very popular drink in the whole Chotanagpur region.
 Initially Munda and Santhal used it but nowadays it is getting popular in other castes and other tribes, like Kissan, Ho, Oram and Bhumija.
 It is also called "Diang" in Munda, "Handi" in Santahaly and "Kusuna" in Kissan.

 Handia occupies a pivotal role in the tribal community, socially, culturally and economically.
 Handia is accepted as a most sacred drink in the Munda and Santhal tribes.
 It has religious uses and values.
 Handia is offered to local deities and in dead ancestors' rituals.